morganstanley/hobbes/doc/en/language/controlflow.rst

 Pattern matching
 ================

+.. note:: **Comments**

+  Single-line comments in Hobbes begin with "//"

 Hobbes has rich support for pattern matching - in some sense, this is where it shines.

 ::